kamanfi/EscapeFromTeutoburg/README.md

 - Bosses will spawn less frequently than germanic soldiers

 **Day 3**: Create interactive logic between 3 characters ( germanic soldiers, legionnaire, boss)
-- If the player(legionnaire) touches any germanic soldier, he loses 2% of his health,
-- If the player(legionnaire) touches any boss, he loses 25% of his health,
+- If the player(legionnaire) touches any monster, he dies
-- Make sure spawn of boss and germanic soldeirs are random
+- Make sure spawn of boss and skeletons soldeirs are random

 **Day 4**: Install the controls for the user to move legionnaire.
 - Make sure player can move legionnaire